 - Scrolling through the work is preferred.
 You risk irritating visitors by showing too many samples or requiring clicking

-- Attention to detail – spell check all text!
+- Attention to detail – spell check and grammar check all text!

 You can create a unique portfolio and you don’t have to be a web designer.
-Find technology that you feel comfortable with (for example, blogs are a great (free) option, just use the ability to upload photos and text to suit your needs (you are not going to use blog features).
-Remember, it is about showing off your WORK not the portfolio.
+Find technology that you feel comfortable with (for example, blogs are a grea (free option, just use the ability to upload photos and write captions).

 Your initial contact may be with a resume and some samples, but after a potential employer or buyer sees them they may want to see more of your work.
 Some firms have a drop off policy or set up appointments to see your work.
 Because things can get lost, it may be prudent to include only duplicates that can be replaced if you are not present for the review and show originals when you can be there.
 Label your portfolio with your name, address and phone number.
 Tuck a couple of your resumes in the front.

 When presenting your portfolio, allow your work to speak for itself.
 There’s no need to explain each work as the interviewer goes through it, unless prompted.
 Be prepared to answer questions about your work.
-Feel free to take notes along so you can easily answer questions about budget, time frame and any problems you faced and solved.
-If you are a fine artist, you might talk about the evolution of a concept or how one piece relates to other pieces.
-It doesn’t hurt to rehearse what you would say about each piece!
+Be ready to talk about budget, time frame and any problems you faced and solved.
+If you are a fine artist, you might talk about the evolution of a concept or how one piece relates to others.
+It doesn’t hurt to rehearse!

 Do not depart without leaving a resume, business card (optional), and a sample for them to remember you by.
-"Leave-behinds" should complement the work in your portfolio and be interesting or functional enough so that the client will keep them or display them and not file them away.
-Be creative when you prepare these.
-Your only limit is your imagination, and your imagination is your most important asset as a creative professional.
+"Leave-behinds" should complement the work in your portfolio and be interesting enough so that the client will keep them.
+Be creative, your imagination is your most important asset as a creative professional.